simongravelle/publication-data/README.md

-# NMR Investigation of Water in Salt Crusts
+# NMR Investigation of Water in Salt Crusts:
 # *Insights from Experiments and Molecular Simulations*

 ![alt text](figures/Credit.png)